 The male candidate should cover 1600 meters in 15 minutes and the female candidate should cover 1000 meters in 15 minutes.

 - The male candidate should possess a minimum height of 165 cm and 150 cm for the female candidates.
 The relaxation for Hill and Tribal candidates is up to 5 cms.

 Full form of UPSC

 UPSC full form is Union Public Service Commission.
-UPSC is a Government body which holds responsible for conducting the Civil Service Examinations in India.
+UPSC is a Government body which holds the responsibility of conducting the Civil Service Examinations in India.
 UPSC exam has been one of the prestigious exams in India for a very long time.
-If any individual wants to be part of a respected job or an organization in India, then the first thing that comes to his/ her mind is the UPSC exam.
+If any individual wants to be part of a respected government job or an organization in India, then the first thing that comes to his or her mind is the UPSC exam.

 UPSC exam pattern

 The pattern is designed to examine the academic expertise of the candidate as well as the ability of the candidate to present himself in a systematic and coherent manner.